Jalisco Mexican Food: Dishes that Will Enchant You

 An emblematic drink of the whole state and country, a Mexican symbol from Jalisco to the world.
 In 1942, Mr. Julio González had an idea and launched the first tequila with the name Tres Magueyes.
 Currently, the name of its creator is the now-famous “Don Julio Tequila“.

 Have you tasted it already?
-You should try some tequila in a ‘cantarito’ (a tequila-based highball, paloma-like cocktail, with more ingredients: orange juice, lemon juice, and lime juice).
+You should try some tequila in a ‘cantarito’ (a tequila-based highball, paloma-like cocktail with more ingredients: orange, lemon, and lime juice).
 They are very popular in Jalisco!

 🥃 Get ready to say cheers with us on our tours: